rahul-chowdhury/image-processing-project-1/README.md

 1. Clone, or download, the repository in your local machine.

-2. Navigate to the project directory, and compile the program using the command : cc polygon.c -o <executable>
+2. Navigate to the project directory, and compile the program using the command : cc polygon.c -o executable

-3. Run the executable using the command ./<executable>
+3. Run the executable using the command ./executable

 4. Enter the dimensions of the grid